fusion-energy/neutronics-workshop/tasks/task_9/README.md

+## This task is currently under development and may not work

 ## <a name="task9"></a>Task 9 - Optimize a breeder blanket for tritium production

 Please allow 25 plus minutes for this task depending on the computational power available.